geetanjali9361/Email-sender-project/README.md

 # Email Service Project

 ## Description
-A robust email service application that handles email sending with automatic failover between SendGrid and Nodemailer.
-The service includes database operations using Sequelize and provides reliable email delivery with backup mechanisms.
+A robust and lightweight email service built with Node.js, designed to automate email delivery to clients with a built-in failover mechanism between SendGrid and Nodemailer.
+The system ensures reliable communication through effective error handling, logging, and retry logic.
+Ideal for B2B/B2C businesses where efficient and dependable client communication is crucial.

 ---